 The evaluation results with larger E values also have lower similarities.
-This means that there 1 2 is no case in the current case base that has an application context highly similar to that of the evaluation case.
-Hence, the solution from the proposed method has higher uncertainty and 3 might lead to questionable or even unreasonable application results for new application 4 5 problems.
-Taking the result for the YbbsRiver [1.01] evaluation case (E=0.43) as an example, the similarities between this evaluation case and other cases in the case base depend mostly 6 7 on the similarities on the cell size attribute during the case-based reasoning process proposed 8 in this paper (Table 5).
-Because the cell size of the YbbsRiver case is 10 m, which is 9 relatively unlike cell size (30 m or 90 m) of most other cases in the case base, the overall 10 similarities between this evaluation case and these cases in the case base are mainly limited 11 by the individual similarity on cell size when synthesizing the similarities on individual 12 attributes by the proposed method.
-Furthermore, Table 5 shows that the CA threshold values 13 of the cases with the top 10 highest similarity values to the YbbsRiver evaluation case would 14 make large E value of the application result for the evaluation case (E: 0.33-21.73).
-The 15 solution selected by the proposed method achieved a relatively better application result.
+This means that there is no case in the current case base that has an application context highly similar to that of the evaluation case.
+Hence, the solution from the proposed method has higher uncertainty and might lead to questionable or even unreasonable application results for new application problems.
+Taking the result for the YbbsRiver (1.01) evaluation case (E = 0.43) as an example, the similarities between this evaluation case and other cases in the case base depend mostly on the similarities on the cell-size attribute during the case-based reasoning process proposed in this paper (Table 5).
+Because the cell size of the YbbsRiver case is 10 m, which is relatively unlike cell size (30 or 90 m) of most other cases in the case base, the overall similarities between this evaluation case and these cases in the case base are mainly limited by the individual similarity of cell size when synthesizing the similarities on individual attributes by the proposed method.
+Furthermore, Table 5 shows that the CA threshold values of the cases with the top 10 highest similarity values to the YbbsRiver evaluation case would make a large E value of the application result for the evaluation case (E: 0.33-21.73).
+The solution selected by the proposed method achieved a relatively better application result.